-- □ Once successfully screened, all employees and volunteers working with children should complete Safe Sanctuaries Training which consists of: - Reading, understanding, and agreeing to abide by these policies in their entirety. - Completing and submitting the Safe Sanctuaries Training Completion Acknowledgement form located at the end of this document. - □ The Safe Sanctuaries Policies should be shared with parents and the congregation at-large by: - Distributing copies of the policies to parents of children and youth at parent's meetings. - Posting the policies on the church website. - Distributing copies of the policies at the Annual Charge Conference.
+- □ Once successfully screened, all employees and volunteers working with children should complete Safe Sanctuaries Training which consists of: - Reading, understanding, and agreeing to abide by these policies in their entirety. - Completing and submitting the Safe Sanctuaries Training Completion Acknowledgement form located at the end of this document. - □ The Safe Sanctuaries Policies may be shared with parents and the congregation at-large by: - Distributing copies of the policies to parents of children and youth at parent's meetings. - Posting the policies on the church website.